 2) National Insurance number - if you do not have this find out how to get your lost National Insurance number

-3) Government Gateway user ID and password - if you do not have a user ID, you can create one when you make your claim
+3) Government Gateway user ID and password - if you do not have a user ID, or have lost it, you can create one or find out how to recover your login details when you make your claim

 4) UK bank details (only provide bank account details where a Bacs payment can be accepted) including:

 - your address linked to your bank account

 You must make your claim between 30 November 2020 and 29 January 2021.